Spokane Eye Surgery Center

 What to Expect

-Eye surgery is more safe, comfortable, and convenient than ever before.
-Spokane Eye Clinic's Surgery Center features the newest technology and surgical techniques for eye diseases.
-Our out-patient facility maximizes patient comfort and convenience while minimizing cost.
+Spokane Eye Clinic's Surgery Center features the newest technology and surgical techniques to treat eye diseases.
+Eye surgery is safer, comfortable, and convenient than ever before, and our outpatient facility maximizes patient comfort and convenience while minimizing cost.

 Patients and their families are greeted in the reception area of the state-of-the-art facility and taken back to the pre-op area.
-While sitting in mobile reclining chairs which make it easy to wheel into the surgery suite, patients are prepped for surgery.
-Patients remain in the mobile reclining chair until they are released from the recovery area.
+Patients are prepped for surgery while sitting in mobile reclining chairs, which makes it quick and easy to wheel into the surgery suite.
+After surgery, patients remain in the mobile reclining chair until they are released from the recovery area.

 Surgeons

-Surgeons and staff have an immense amount of experience.
+Spokane Eye Clinic surgeons and staff have an immense amount of experience.
 Over 10,000 procedures are done in our state-of-the-art ambulatory/outpatient surgery center.
-Devoted exclusively to eye surgery, it includes five fully equipped operating rooms, pre-op and recovery areas, and a separate laser vision center staffed by Registered Nurses.
+Devoted exclusively to eye surgery, it includes five fully equipped operating rooms, pre-op and recovery areas, and a separate laser vision center.

 Billing & Insurance

 Spokane Eye Clinic works with more than 400 insurance companies and bills them directly.
-So, if you have insurance questions, we will be able to help.
-The FAQs page for billing and insurance answers many frequently-asked questions and our billing department is available for additional questions, (509) 456-8150.
+So, if you have insurance questions, we can help.
+The FAQs page for billing and insurance answers many frequently asked questions, and our billing department is available for additional questions at (509) 456-8150.

 Location

-The Surgery Clinic is located on the 2nd floor of the Downtown Clinic at 427 S. Bernard near the hospital district in Spokane with easy access from both directions of I-90 via the Division Street Exits.
+The Surgery Clinic is located on the 2nd floor of the Downtown Clinic at 427 S. Bernard, near the hospital district in Spokane.
+It is easily accessible from both directions of I-90 via the Division Street Exits.

 To reach the Surgery Center, call (509) 456-8150